nyscapes/nywalker-server/README.md

 ## Goals

-Simply put, we want to create a huge (geospatial) database that is of use to us in answering questions about U.S. novels primarily related to New York City.
+We want to create a huge (geospatial) database that is of use to us in answering questions about U.S. novels primarily related to New York City.
 But we also want this database to be available to the outside world, as well.
 It’s an idiosyncratic product, possibly recreating issues related to selection